Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If your provider suspects you have heart disease, you may also get these tests:

-Electrocardiogram (EKG).
+Electrocardiogram (ECG).
 This tests your heart's electrical impulses to see if your heart is beating normally.

 Stress test.
-This test is done while you have an EKG.
+This test is done while you have an ECG.
 You may have to walk or run on a treadmill.

 Echocardiogram.
 This is a picture of your heart made from sound waves.

 Cardiac catheterization.
 A tube is put into your blood vessel and dye is injected.
-Clogs will then show up on an X-ray.
+Clogs in the arteries of your heart will then show up on an X-ray.

 People with a history of artery disease, stroke, kidney disease, or diabetes are also at higher risk for heart disease, so tests may be done to look for these problems, too.